NKrvavica/fqs/On_computing_roots.md

         a0 = 0.25*a
         a02 = a0*a0

-        # Coefficients of subsidiary cubic euqtion
+        # Coefficients of subsidiary cubic equation
         p = 3*a02 - 0.5*b
         q = a*a02 - b*a0 + 0.5*c
         r = 3*a02*a02 - b*a02 + c*a0 - d